 Federally funded research projects, research with FDA regulated elements, sensitive topics, suicidal ideation, traumatic life events, drug misuse/abuse, criminal history, prisoners, tribal members, military, wards of State, cognitively impaired participants, and research projects that include an NIH Certificate of Confidentiality are not eligible for Flex.
 For more information, refer to the Guidance section.

 The level of review is dependent upon the level of risk incurred by participants (i.e., More than Minimal Risk (MMR) or Only Minimal Risk (OMR)).
 Studies involving suicidal ideation must include the following elements:

 The level of review depends on the type of questions the participants are asked.
 If the questions include general opinions about suicide, the level of review is determined by the risk/benefit ratio.
 If you are uncertain of the protocol type that you should use for submission, contact WVU OHRP for assistance.

 The level of review depends on whether the research is considered "not human subject research" (NHSR), only minimal risk, or more than minimal risk; not the type of population targeted by the study (with the exception of those involving prisoners, which must be reviewed at the full board levels).

-Depending on the protocol, the application can be routed to A protocol can be routed to department chairs, deans, or administrators that are required to approve the protocol prior to submission.
+Depending on the protocol, the application can be routed to department chairs, deans, or administrators that are required to approve the protocol prior to submission.
 If radiation will be used or biological safety concerns are involved, the protocol is routed to the applicable committees for approval.
 Conflict of Interest is checked by the system and notices are sent for missing COI information.
 Each person on the application is reviewed to see if they have the required CITI training.
 If the training is completed, the application is routed to WVU OHRP for review and then to WVU IRB members as applicable.

 HINT: The status of a protocol can be checked at any time in system using the Route Log in the Protocol Actions tab of the protocol.